 By Jack Findaro, Co-founder and Managing Partner of Vetted Biz

 I want to start off by welcoming you to Vetted Biz.
 We help small business investors find, vet, and finance small business investments, whether they be independent businesses or A franchise is when a business (franchisor) allows a party (franchisee) to acquire its know-how, procedures, processes, trademarks, intellectual property, use of its business model, brand and rights to sell its products and services.
-The franchisee signs a contract (franchise agreement) with the franchisor to acquire the franchise and generally has a territory granted to operate…. businesses.
+The franchisee signs a contract (franchise agreement) with the franchisor to acquire the franchise and generally has a territory granted to operate.
+What is a Franchise?… More businesses.
 We believe in empowering the individual, in this case, small business investors, through transparency and data.
 Our team at Vetted Biz works to consistently and effectively communicate our findings that come as a result of continuous research and analysis.

 The Vetted Biz platform was designed with the small business investor/owner front and center.
 Unsurprisingly, a major area of focus for financial valuations for small businesses.
 Understanding how to properly conduct a small business valuation is of utmost importance when looking into investing in a small business or starting your own small business.
 We define the term “small business” as an entity with less than 50 employees and under a $5,000,000 value.
 The average small business is significantly smaller with a value of $300,000 and less than 10 employees.